Browse approved programs, read student evaluations, and learn about petitioning

 You may want to apply to the program you are petitioning and your back-up program before the petition deadline, especially if the application deadlines are close the petition deadlines.

-In order to receive transfer credit toward your Amherst degree, you must complete the Educational Leave Form and Waiver of Liability and bring it to the Study Abroad Office.
+In order to receive transfer credit toward your Amherst degree, you must complete the Educational Leave Form and Waiver of Liability and bring it to the Global Education Office.
 You must thoroughly read the terms and conditions of transfer credit.
 The form and the terms are available under Academic Policies & Deadlines.
 The Educational Leave Form and Waiver are due:

-- May 1st for fall semester or full year study abroad
+- May 1st for fall semester or full year study away

-- December 1st for spring semester study abroad
+- December 1st for spring semester study away

-You will not receive credit from study abroad if you do not submit this form!
+You will not receive credit from study away if you do not submit this form!

 Apply for your passport well in advance of your study abroad semester.
 You need a passport for any travel outside the U.S. and obtaining one can take up to 8 weeks.
 You can apply for a passport through the mail at U.S. post offices and some town halls.
 Please see the U.S. State Department's Passport webpage for more information, including application materials, how to expedite the application process, etc.